 Where are the Peek-A-Boo and Spooky Slot Canyons?

 The Peek-A-Boo and Spooky Slot canyons are located near Escalante, in the Grand Staircase Escalante-National Monument.
+They make a great addition to the Utah National Parks road trip!

 The Grand Staircase-Escalante National Monument is over 1 million acres of protected land in southern Utah, which is managed by the Bureau of Land Management, not the National Park Service.
 There are a few regions that make up this national monument and Peek-A-Boo and Spooky are in the Escalante Canyons region.